williamm0/Extension/README.md

 A panel I built for my own workflow that ended up saving enough time I figured I'd share it.
 It automates repetitive tasks, cutting 10 clicks to one.
 The panel is open source, so you can inspect how I built it.

+## KNOWN BUGS & ERRORS

+I’ve been testing the pre-release version 1.1.0 and have discovered a few bugs that I’ll fix in the final release.
+These include:
+- The updater not actually updating.
+- Some settings not saving after an update.
+- The auto-label not labelling layer names.

 ---
 ## What it does
 **Layers**